This is the story of my trip across Buzzards Bay, to the Elizabeth Islands, a chain of small islands between Martha’s Vineyard and the mainland.

 It turned out that this 6 HP Tohatsu motor isn’t just quiet and easy to operate – it’s also reliable.

 The second part of the trip back was easier.

-Beaching in the rock garden was a piece of cake, but I have to admit that due to the shallowness of the water I wasn’t able to drive the boat high enough to step on dry land, this time.
+Beaching in the rock garden was a piece of cake, but I have to admit that this time, due to the shallowness of the water I wasn’t able to drive the boat high enough to step on dry land.

-Dragging the boat up the beach and back to the car wasn’t easy… After a few steps I stopped, and I used a little manual pump that I had with me to get water out of the hulls.
-I also took the towels out and squeezed water out of them.
-Altogether, I removed a couple of gallons of water from the boat, which made it easier to pull it up to the parking lot.
+Dragging the boat up the beach and back to the car wasn’t easy at first… After a few steps I stopped, and I used a little manual pump that I had with me to get water out of the hulls.
+I also took the wet towels and squeezed the water out of them.
+That made it easier to pull it up to the parking lot.

-Other than getting my face and knees sunburned, I feel no physical impact whatsoever.
-No muscle tension in my legs, not even the slightest sign of back pain, and no pain in my left wrist and forearm, which could have happened had I used the articulated tiller extension in such a long drive.
+Other than getting my face and knees sunburned, I felt no physical impact whatsoever.
+No muscle tension in my legs, and not even the slightest sign of back pain.